 Regrettably, the health of Ontario's nonprofit sector is declining as we are called on to do more without enabling conditions.
 ONN's survey revealed that 64 per cent of the sector gauged the health of nonprofits as somewhat unhealthy or very unhealthy across Ontario and across their local communities, respectively.
 At the same time, 54 per cent of respondents reported declining and stagnant revenues while 84 per cent reported increases in expenses.
 The impact on Ontarians is already evident as more nonprofits report scaling back programs, increasing waitlists, and program closures.
-In order for Ontarians to continue to rely on this essential social infrastructure, we need the Ontario government to create thriving conditions for nonprofits.
+In order for Ontarians to continue to rely on this essential social infrastructure, we need the next Ontario government to create thriving conditions for nonprofits.
 A better supported nonprofit sector means less pressure on tertiary systems, high-quality and accessible programs and services for all, better social cohesion, and ultimately better supported Ontarians.

-The Ontario government can provide provincial leadership.
+The next Ontario government can provide provincial leadership.

-ONN's three point-plan provides a blueprint for the provincial government to create enabling conditions for Ontario's nonprofit sector.
-The recommendations will unlock the sector's full potential to better support Ontarians through this time of uncertainty:
+It is clear that leadership in valuing and supporting social infrastructure is missing at the provincial government level.
+ONN's three point plan provides a blueprint for the next provincial government to create enabling conditions for Ontario's nonprofit sector to unlock their full potential to better support Ontarians through this time of uncertainty: